-Law enforcement do not treat gender based violence as a crime especially if it involves a couple.
+Law enforcement does not treat gender-based violence as a crime especially if it involves a couple.
 They are told to resolve the issue at home and sometimes this leads to the deaths of women.

 My hope for the future is that through the awareness we are creating, we will be able to break the silence on gender-based violence and more survivors will be able to speak out openly.
 My hope is that Kenya will introduce legislation to reduce gender-based violence.